wasim-abuzaher/test-web-stack/README.md

 ## UI context

 Use HTML, CSS, and JavaScript (choose one of popular framework) to implement the following mock-up.
 You are only required to complete the desktop views, unless otherwise instructed.
 Application should connect to created GraphQL API.
-If you have a limited amount of time, it’s better to create one fully tested feature (covering accessibility, unit tests, e2e tests, e.g. edit user functionality) instead of whole app finished partially.
+If you have a limited amount of time, it is preferred you create one fully covered feature (including accessibility, unit tests, e2e tests, storybook stories, e.g. edit user functionality) instead of the partially implemented whole app.

 ![Superformula-front-end-test-mockup](./mockup1.png)